 The stop is set at no greater than half of the width of the Bollinger band.
 So for example, if the bandwidth is 20 pips, the stop is placed half way at 10 pips.

 The take profit amount is also set depending on the volatility.
-I set this around 5% of the bandwidth (typically 1-6 pips) but it varies depending on how choppy the market is.
+I set this around 5% of the bandwidth (typically 1-6 pips) but this should be varied depending on recent price history.

 The table below illustrates this with a toy example: